GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

   AS SELECT * FROM `$BQ_DATASET.products`;
 ```

-This should replicate the data in Spanner, let's create the model in Spanner (make sure that the model versions match with what was chosen in BigQuery).
+This should replicate the data in Spanner.
+Let's create the model in Spanner (make sure that the model versions match with what was chosen in BigQuery).

 ```sql
 CREATE MODEL IF NOT EXISTS text_embeddings